vesoft-inc/nebula-docs/docs-2.0/graph-computing/nebula-analytics.md

 | Clustering Coefficient| It is a measure of the degree to which nodes in a graph tend to cluster together.          |  Clustering       |
 | Jaccard               | Jaccard similarity | Similarity|

-## Install Nebula Analytics
+## Install NebulaGraphAnalytics

-When installing a cluster of multiple Nebula Analytics on multiple nodes, you need to install Nebula Analytics to the same path and set up SSH-free login between nodes.
+When installing a cluster of multiple NebulaGraphAnalytics on multiple nodes, you need to install NebulaGraphAnalytics to the same path and set up SSH-free login between nodes.

 ```bash
 sudo rpm -i nebula-analytics-{{plato.release}}-centos.x86_64.rpm  --prefix /home/xxx/nebula-analytics
 ```

 <!--
-### Install Nebula Analytics with the source code
+### Install NebulaGraphAnalytics with the source code

-The preparations for compiling Nebula Analytics are similar to compiling Nebula Graph.
+The preparations for compiling NebulaGraphAnalytics are similar to compiling NebulaGraph.
 For details, see [Resource preparations](4.deployment-and-installation/1.resource-preparations.md).

 1. Clone the `analytics` repository.